LKChenLK/correct-pdf-filenames/README.md

 import sys
 sys.path
 ```
-in both jupyter notebook and in terminal report the same path
+in both Jupyter and in the terminal report the same path

 - if error message is ```ImportError: libGL.so.1: cannot open shared object file: No such file or directory```:
 do in terminal: